molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-note">[crosstalk]</span>

-<span class="transcript-speaker">Rauhauser, 3:12:34</span> He's an infiltrator.
+<span class="transcript-speaker">HF, 3:12:34</span> He's an infiltrator.
 A CCP infiltrator who's here to, while fighting the CCP, also surreptitiously get ahold of all the people who are in the CCP.

 <span class="transcript-speaker">Monster</span> Got it, control government.
 Okay, good to know.
 It's not exactly the first time that play's been played.
 That's interesting.